cortesi/ra/docs/chunking.md

      - a span assigned in the next step.

 3. **Assign heading spans**
-   - For each heading node, its span runs from the byte after the heading line ends to the byte before the next heading of **equal or lower** depth (or end of document).
+   - For each heading node, its span starts at the first byte after the heading line's terminating newline (i.e., the first character of the following line) and ends at the byte before the next heading of **equal or lower** depth (or end of document).
    - Heading lines themselves are deliberately excluded from spans; their content is captured in the node's `title` field.
    - Headings whose computed span would be empty (no content between this heading and the next) are discarded.
+This includes consecutive headings with no intervening content.

 4. **Establish hierarchy**
    - Nodes form a tree: